kanchanCode/MongoDB/mongo_db_notes.md

 2. Non-Relational(noSQL)- traditional table key-value stores, documents(like JSON),graphs,flexible tables
 noSQL DBMS- mongoDB,dynamoDB,firebase etc

+# noSQL Database
+NoSQL Database is a non-relational Data Management System, that does not require a fixed schema.
+NoSQL is used for Big data and real-time web apps.

+* Why noSQL?
+The system response time becomes slow when you use RDBMS for massive volumes of data.
+The alternative for this issue is to distribute database load on multiple hosts whenever the load increases.
+This method is known as “scaling out.”(Horizontal scaling)

+* Features of noSQL:
+1. Non-relational - No complex features like query languages, query planners,referential integrity joins, ACID
+2. Schema-free - Offers heterogeneous structures of data in the same domain
+3. Simple API - Offers easy to use interfaces for storage and querying data provided
+4. Distributed - Multiple NoSQL databases can be executed in a distributed fashion Shared Nothing Architecture.
+This enables less coordination and higher distribution.

+# Types of NoSQL Databases:

+1. Key-value Pair Based :
+Key-value pair storage databases store data as a hash table where each key is unique, and the value can be a JSON, BLOB(Binary Large Objects), string, etc.
+This kind of NoSQL database is used as a collection, dictionaries, associative arrays, etc. Key value stores help the developer to store schema-less data.
+They work best for shopping cart contents.

+Redis, Dynamo, Riak are some NoSQL examples of key-value store DataBases

+2. Column-oriented Graph :

+Column-oriented databases work on columns.Every column is treated separately.
+Values of single column databases are stored contiguously.

+Column-based NoSQL databases are widely used to manage data warehouses, business intelligence, CRM, Library card catalogs,

+HBase, Cassandra, HBase, Hypertable are NoSQL query examples of column based database.

+3. Graphs based

+A graph type database stores entities as well the relations amongst those entities.
+The entity is stored as a node with the relationship as edges.
+An edge gives a relationship between nodes.
+Every node and edge has a unique identifier.

+Graph base database mostly used for social networks, logistics, spatial data.

+Neo4J, Infinite Graph, OrientDB, FlockDB are some popular graph-based databases.

+4. Document-oriented
+Document-Oriented NoSQL DB stores and retrieves data as a key value pair but the value part is stored as a document.
+The document is stored in JSON or XML formats.

+The document type is mostly used for CMS systems, blogging platforms, real-time analytics & e-commerce applications.

+Amazon SimpleDB, CouchDB, MongoDB, Riak, Lotus Notes, MongoDB, are popular Document originated DBMS systems.

+# MongoDB is a document-oriented noSQL database

 # MongoDB
 1. MongoDB is a document designed for ease of development and scaling.
 2. It is intuitive and easy to use NoSQL Database.